Home

 THE SUMMER GARDEN AND THE SUMMER PALACE OF PETER THE GREAT

-Across the river from the Peter and Paul Fortress and Peter the Great's domik is the historic Summer Garden.
 Peter the Great commissioned the first architect of the city - Domenico Trezzini - to build a small palace in the park.
-The palace had no heating and was intended for summer time, hence its name - the Summer Palace (Peter had a Winter Palace further down the Neva River) - and the park became known as the Summer Garden.
-A two-story yellow palace was built in 1710-14, with 7 rooms on each floor.
-After the Second World War the palace was carefully restored: the older interiors were recreated and a collection of early 18th-century artifacts, many originally owned by Peter the Great, was put on display.
+The palace had no heating and was intended for summer time.
+That's why it was called a Summer Palace (Peter had a Winter Palace further down the Neva River), and the park became known as the Summer Garden.
+A two-storey yellow palace was built in 1710-14, with 7 rooms on each floor.
+After the Second World War the palace was carefully restored: the older interiors were recreated and a collection of early 18th century artefacts, many originally owned by Peter the Great, was put on display.

 Next: The Stock Exchange and the Rostral Columns